It’s Plastic Free July – how to be part of the solution

 - Stop using takeaway coffee cups – invest in a reusable cup and remember to take it out with you.

 - Swap liquid soap for soap bars to avoid single use plastic bottles.
+Even Shampoo and Conditioner now come in handy bar form, completely eradicating plastic waste.

 - Use useable shopping bags.